Getting Started with SoulslikeCombat

 Overview

-SoulslikeCombat is a production-ready AI combat plugin for Unreal Engine 5.7.
-It provides intelligent, tactical enemy behavior for souls-like and action RPG games through a modular component system.
+SoulslikeCombat is an AI combat plugin for Unreal Engine 5.6+.
+It provides tactical enemy behavior for souls-like and action RPG games through a modular component system.
+Supports single-player and multiplayer (listen server and dedicated server).

 Installation